 Focus Behavior

-When you hover your mouse away from the Expression Manager panel and back, keyboard focus is automatically restored to whichever input field last had it — either the search bar or the inline Scratchpad editor.
+When you hover your mouse away from the Expression Manager panel and back, keyboard focus is automatically restored to whichever input field last had it — either the search bar or the Scratchpad editor.
 This means you can select text, hover over another panel to check something, come back, and immediately continue typing without needing to click first.

-Color Settings
+Settings

-Click the Colors button in the header bar to open the Color Settings dialog.
-These settings are shared across all tfrog tools (Expression Manager, Preset Manager, Shelf Manager, and Relink Paths).
+The color swatches in the Colors section are shared across all tfrog tools (Expression Manager, Preset Manager, Shelf Manager, and Relink Paths).
 Changing a color in one tool updates all others when you hover over them.

 Available Color Options